Interview Question: "Why Are You Looking for a Job?"October 30, 2020

 Related: How to Ace Your Final Interview

-Example reasons you may be looking for a job
+Example reason you may be looking for a job and response analysis

 Let’s look at an example of a good answer to this question, and how to use it to approach your own answer in an interview: